ec15096/test-repo/README.md

-# test-repo
+# Tittle :test-repo
-first test repo with hello word
+This is my first Test Repo
+Hello World !!

+A simple test for learning GitHUB website and the desktop app.